adamayoung/starling-round-up/docs/OVERVIEW.md

 larger screen sizes on iPad
 * App Localisation - this app will only be available in English

+## Further Assumptions Made During Implementation

+* If a transaction is an amount of exactly a whole major unit e.g. £1.00, then the Round-Up amount will be zero.

 ## iOS Version Support

 iOS Version: iOS 16+